What Is Ignorance? A Vedantic Definition

 There’s that old adage that says “ignorance is bliss.”
 It implies that not knowing is the same as having no worries.
 As human beings we worry a lot, which creates mostly unnecessary anxiety and internal conflict.
 For example, animals don’t worry about tomorrow or what might happen next year or the year after.
 Nor do they worry about gas prices soaring, how much is in their 401K, or existential issues like nuclear proliferation or the effects of global warming.
 So at first glance, “ignorance is bliss” sounds pretty good.
 But before we begin to make it our new mantra, we should probably remind ourselves that even though ignorance might mean having fewer worries, it doesn’t mean we get to avoid pain.

 When we take a closer look, ignorance is bliss only in the sense that the mind isn’t occupied and agitated with thoughts about the future and what might come to be.
-Animals don’t have the same worries as humans because they lack an intellect and act based on instincts.
+Animals don’t worry in the same way humans do because they lack a reflective intellect capable of abstract anticipation and existential projection.
 However, when stuff happens (and it always does) ignorance is not bliss—it’s confusion, fear and suffering.
 Thus, ignorance may seem like a refuge from worry, but it is not freedom.
 It is simply blindness with consequences.

-In the Bhagavad Gita, we find this somewhat encrypted verse:
+In the Bhagavad Gita, we find this somewhat cryptic verse:

 In that which is night for all beings, the one who is wise, who has mastery over oneself, is awake.
 That in which beings are awake, is night for the person who sees.
 (2.69)

-In the first sentence, “night,” signifies ignorance, while “awake” signifies knowledge and the application of it.
+In the first sentence, “night,” signifies ignorance, while “awake” signifies knowledge and its application.
 Night is often used as a metaphor for ignorance.
 At night, darkened objects are difficult to make out.
 Night time also makes us drowsy and lures us to sleep.
-However, in this case, “that which is night for all beings” is referring to those sleep walking in broad daylight.
-They conduct their lives as it dictates, unaware of the remarkable truths that surround them, including the truth about who/what they are.
+However, in this case, “that which is night for all beings” is referring to those sleepwalking in broad daylight.
+They conduct their lives as it dictates, unaware of the remarkable truths that surround them, including the one about who/what they are.
+This "sleepwalking" is not a moral flaw but a condition born of ignorance shared by nearly all beings.

 In the second part of the verse, these metaphors seem to reverse and contradict themselves.
 We might ask, “How can it be night for the wise person who sees while the others are awake?
 We must conclude that what most people think is day, is really night.
 Beings may be “awake” to all kinds of beliefs, but they are only awake to that of their own making.
 So, the two sentences in this verse are distinct but have similar meanings.
 In the first sentence it’s telling us that only the wise see the truth, while in the second it’s telling us that what appears to be the truth for most, is really ignorance.
 Thus, in both sentences “night” (ignorance) is something to avoid.